-LETTER OF INTEREST AND STATEMENT OF QUALIFICATIONS: Firms desiring consideration for this project must submit three (3) copies of their letter of interest and statement of qualifications to the requesting unit listed below.
+PROPOSALS: Firms desiring consideration for this project must submit three (3) copies of their proposal to the requesting unit listed below.
 One of these copies must be a clean, single-side original that can be used to make additional copies.

-The letter of interest and statement of qualifications must demonstrate the expertise of the potential consultant, including its subconsultants, if any, to assist in the development of a multimodal (automotive, bicycle, pedestrian and transit) long-range transportation plan.
+The proposal must demonstrate the expertise of the potential consultant, including its subconsultants, if any, to assist in the development of a multimodal (automotive, bicycle, pedestrian and transit) long-range transportation plan.
 Proposers shall provide a list of all communities that they have provided long-range transportation plan update consulting services.
-Proposers shall also demonstrate their experience in working to enhance transit systems and in growing mid-sized cities.
+Proposers shall also demonstrate their experience in working to enhance transit systems in growing mid-sized cities.

-The letter of interest and statement of qualifications must, as a minimum, include the following information:
+The proposal must, as a minimum, include the following information:

-- 1. Name, address, contact person and phone number; - 2.
-Listing of key staff and resumes;
+- 1. Name, address, contact person and telephone number; - 2.
+Listing of key staff and resumes; - 3.
+Listing of any subconsultants anticipated to be used on this project; - 4.
+An indication of the firm's potential (available staff resources) for additional work in the next 24 months;

-- 3. Listing of any subconsultants anticipated to be used on this project; - 4.
-An indication of the firm's potential (available staff resources) for additional work in the next 30 months; - 5.
-Experience on similar type projects, including location, date completed, contact (reference) name and telephone number; and - 6.
+- 5. Experience on similar type projects, including location, date completed, contact (reference) name and telephone number; and - 6.
 Proof of professional liability insurance or letter of credit in accordance with Rule 14-75, Florida Administrative Code.

-LETTER OF INTEREST AND STATEMENT OF QUALIFICATION DEADLINE: May 29, 2018 at 5:00 p.m.
+PROPOSAL DEADLINE: October 11, 2023 at 5:00 p.m.
 Eastern Daylight Savings Time.
-Late letters will be returned unopened with the notation, "This letter of interest and statement of qualifications was received after the delivery time designated for receipt and opening in the legal notice."
+Late proposals will be returned unopened with the notation, "This proposal was received after the delivery time designated for receipt and opening in the legal notice."